samuelludwig/c-notes-and-excercises/cross_ref_reqs.md

 - array to store pointers to every word object
   - array will be sorted alphabetically by word property
     - array will be a binary tree

+***
+***
+***

+## define_noise alg

+- input comes in through console as words separated by spaces

+- each word entered will be a "noise word"

+- a pointer in memory will be made to each word entered

+- each pointer will be stored in a pointer array

+- the array to put it into will be provided when function is called

+- return type will be int, will return 0 if all works properly, else it will return an error code

+- use a separate calling function to test for error